 To be eligible for need-based financial assistance, parents of continuing students must submit a Financial Aid PROFILE form to the College Scholarship Service and the Free Application for Federal Student Aid (FAFSA) to the federal processor by April 15.
 These forms may be completed online at www.collegeboard.com (PROFILE) and www.fafsa.ed.gov (FAFSA).
 Whitman’s CSS PROFILE code is 4951, and our FAFSA code is 003803.
 In addition to the PROFILE and the FAFSA, you must forward a complete signed copy of your current tax return directly to the Office of Financial Aid Services by May 15.

 In order to retain financial aid funding, students must maintain good academic standing (cumulative GPA of 2.0 and a minimum of 24 credits in the two immediately preceding semesters).
-For further details, please refer to the college online catalog: www.whitman.edu/content/catalog/financial-aid.
+For further details, please refer to the financial add section of the catalog.
 If you would like additional information, please don’t hesitate to contact us at (509) 527-5178 or financial email@example.com.